renpy/renpy/sphinx/source/gui.rst

 gui/frame.png
     The image used as the background of frames windows.

-And the second is by customizing the borders:
+And the second is by customizing variables.

-.. var:: gui.frame_borders = Borders(40, 40, 40, 40)
+.. var:: gui.frame_borders = Borders(15, 15, 15, 15)

     The borders applied to frame windows.

+.. var:: gui.confirm_frame_borders = Borders(60, 60, 60, 60)

+    The borders applied to the fame used in the confirm screen.

+.. var:: gui.frame_tile

+    If true, the sides and center of the confirm screen are tiled.
+If false, they are scaled.

 .. ifconfig:: renpy_figures

     .. figure:: oshs/game/gui/frame.png
         :width: 100%

-        An example gui/overlay/game_menu.png image.
+        An example gui/frame.png image.

     .. figure:: gui/frame_confirm.jpg
         :width: 100%